noklam/allegro_test/docs/source/index.rst

-.. allegro_test documentation master file, created by sphinx-quickstart.
+.. allegro_test2 documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project allegro_test's API docs!
+Welcome to project allegro_test2's API docs!
 =============================================

 .. toctree::